dbissell6/DFIR/Blue_Book/Blue_Book.md

 can sometimes using unzip or 7z on word files can reveal hidden content.

 Olevba
+A Python module that allows for the analysis of Microsoft Office documents (e.g., Word, Excel, PowerPoint) to detect and extract any embedded VBA (Visual Basic for Applications) macros.
+It can be used for security assessments, forensics analysis, and malware analysis, as VBA macros can be used as a vector for malware infection and data exfiltration.
+Olevba is able to parse the VBA code, extract the embedded binaries, and detect any obfuscation techniques used in the macro.
 ![[Pasted image 20230212151320.png]]
 ### Windows Executables (.exe, .dll, .so, .ps1)